The Dangers of Being Optimistic

 Both of these are completely valid reasons not to try.
 They also just so happen to be the exact reasons why trying is necessary.

 To start a fire you need friction.
 Disappointment and opposition are both hard requirements for growth.
 I’d go as far to say that if you’re not experiencing disappointment and opposition then you’re not trying very hard.
 I believe doubt kills more dreams than failure ever will and real failure is lacking the courage to try.

-We all know what it feels like to be discouraged.
-It’s hard to distinguish the line between determination (firm or unwavering adherence to one’s purpose) and insanity (doing the same thing over and over again and expecting different results).
+We all know that it feels like to be discouraged.
+It’s hard to distinguish the line between determination (firm or unwavering adherence to one’s purpose) and insanity (doing the same thing over and over again and expecting difference results).
 The illusion of defeat is difficult to overcome, but thinking optimistically doesn’t mean being ignorant towards inevitable hardships.
 It simply means maintaining hope for a positive outcome.
 If we accept optimism as a choice, no matter the circumstance, we suddenly regain the control that doubt, fear, and opposition rob from us.

-Expect to enjoy every last bit of that unreachable goal, but acknowledge the climb and the potential to fall (more than once) on the way.
+Expect to enjoy the last bit of that unreachable goal, but acknowledge the climb and the potential to fall (more than once) on the way.
 Is there any other way to learn how to improvise and think on our toes?
 Isn’t the sweetness of success worth the risk?

-Author – Tim Anderson
+Author: Tim Anderson